LF-digitala-kanaler/LFDS/content/components/web/button-and-links/buttons-1.md

       <div class="Callout"><div class="Callout__icon"></div><p
-      class="Callout__text"><strong>Only for logging in/out </strong>This button
+      class="Callout__text"><strong>Only for logging in/out! </strong>This
-      should never be used for any other purposes than signing in or out-purposes!</p></div>
+      button should never be used for any other purposes than signing in or out-purposes!</p></div>

       ### Modifiers

+      On top of the specific modifiers for primary and secondary buttons

       Modifiers (gäller ej log in???)